Norfolk-born Debbie has been involved in the theatre’s management since 2002.

 Anwen, Lady Hurt

 A film producer and casting director and has lived and worked in Norfolk for the last 10 years.
 She was married to the late actor Sir John Hurt.
 Trustee of Cinema City Ltd, pro-chancellor of Norwich University of the Arts, and artistic director of the Holt Festival.

 A freelance writer and digital content creator with a background in drama education, PR and film production.
 Her four children who are all involved with the Little Theatre’s youth groups.

-HR Director for Busseys’ Ford and Peugeot main dealership in Norfolk, and independent HR consultant.
+Head of People and Values at Original Cottages, and Mental Health First Aider.
 Previously Head of HR for Anglia Farmers Group for over 10 years.
 School governor and a UEA Gold Panel Assessor.

 Northrepps-born David is a retired police Detective Inspector, who now runs his own business.
 He has lived in Sheringham for 20 years.
 Wife Lesley, a solicitor, was an amateur actress, and went to drama school with theatre director Debbie Thompson.

 Andrew spent his working career of just over 40 years in the railway industry at director level, the last five of which were as the general manager of the North Norfolk Railway.
 He has also served as chair and secretary of the Chamber of Trade.